Twente: Culture and folklore

-The flag of Twente is a bright red cloth with a white rampant horse, which is believed to be derived from the Saxon Steed, the rampant horse in the coats of arms of Westphalia and Lower Saxony, also introduced in the (modern) coat of arms of the English county of Kent.
+The flag of Twente is a bright red field with a rampant white horse known as a Saxon Steed, which also features in the arms of Westphalia, Lower Saxony, and the English county of Kent.

 People in Twente sometimes go by the epithet "Tukker".

 Traditions

 In the more rural parts of Twente, a notion called noaberskop, literally neighbourship, is deemed of great importance.
 In short, noaberskop involves neighbours looking after each other or giving good counsel whenever a neighbour asks for advice.
 For instance, it may include collecting each other's mail and watering plants and flowers while the other family is on holiday and looking after each other's pets.
 Noaberskop is regarded a matter of rights and obligations.
 A neighbour may for instance call on another neighbour for help if something needs to be repaired or otherwise taken care of, but it is very indecent to refuse if the other neighbour then asks for a favour in return.
 Neighbours are expected to help each other preparing wedding celebrations, funerals, birthday parties, etc. Though modern social security service has reduced the need for strong noaberskop bonds, some communities do appreciate newcomers adapting to these old customs and "making neighbourship" with the others, and not fulfilling noaberskop duties may be still regarded a grave offence.

 A number of traditional cultural practices have been preserved in Twente, such as blowing mid-winter horns around Christmas and burning Easter fires.
-Twente is also known for its considerable number of so-called klootsketersverennigings (road bowling associations), which is commonly considered the "local traditional sport".
+Twente also has a considerable number of klootsketersverennigings (road bowling associations), which is the local traditional sport.

 In the small town of Ootmarsum, a tradition known as vlöggeln is practised annually around Easter.
 Firstly, a group of eight young bachelors called Poaskearls (Easter Men) are selected.
 On Easter morning, the Poaskearls form a human chain by joining hands.
 They go through some of the houses of the town while singing psalms, after which the other inhabitants and other spectators may join the chain.
 After a while, the chain halts in the town centre, where fathers may lift their young children three times, while shouting "Halleluja".
 The gathering continues towards the fields, where a large Easter Fire has been built by the community.
 The gathering sings a psalm and then the Poaskearls light the bonfire.
 It is commonly believed to be a Roman Catholic adaptation of a pre-Christian fertility tradition.

 An extravagant carnival is celebrated in Oldenzaal, which, like the most of eastern Twente has a considerable group of Roman Catholics.
 The west of Twente is mainly Protestant.

 Today, Twente has one of the Netherlands’ largest exile communities of Assyrians.